 Photo credit: Åbo Akademi University

 The first annual PhD seminar of the Law and Development Research Network (LDRN) took place on 11 – 15 June 2018 at the Institute for Human Rights, Åbo Akademi University, Åbo, Finland.

 See the report, programme and website of the 2018 LDRN PhD seminar.

 Don’t want to miss the next LDRn PhD seminar?
 Sign up for our newsletter!

-The 4th annual conference of the Law & Development Research Network,“The Plurality of Law and Development”, will be hosted by Humboldt University in Berlin, Germany, on 25 – 27 September 2019.
+The 4th annual conference of the Law & Development Research Network,“The Plurality of Law and Development”, will be hosted by Humboldt University Law Faculty (Chair for Public Law and Comparative Law) in Berlin, Germany, on 25 – 27 September 2019.

 Confirmed keynote speakers: Justice Madan Lokur (Former Judge at the Supreme Court of India), Prof. Katharina Pistor (Columbia Law School), Prof. David Trubek (University of Wisconsin Law School)

 LDRN is pleased to announce the venues for its following annual conferences:

 - 5th annual LDRN conference: Nelson Mandela University, Port Elizabeth, South Africa (September 2020 – exact dates to be confirmed)